kimjammer/Neuro/README.md

 A virtual environment of some sort is recommended (Python 3.11 required); this project was developed with venv.

-Install the CUDA 11.8 version of pytorch 2.2.2 first.
+First, install the CUDA 11.8 version of pytorch 2.2.2.

-Then install requirements.txt (This is just a pip freeze, so if you're not on Windows watch out)
+`pip install torch==2.2.2 torchaudio==2.2.2 --index-url https://download.pytorch.org/whl/cu118`

+Install requirements.txt.

-Finally, DeepSpeed (For TTS) will need to be installed separately.
+DeepSpeed (For TTS) will need to be installed separately.
 I was using instructions from [AllTalkTTS](https://github.com/erew123/alltalk_tts?#-deepspeed-installation-options), and using their [provided wheels](https://github.com/erew123/alltalk_tts/releases/tag/DeepSpeed-14.0).

+If you're having trouble with dependency conflicts, see pipfreeze.txt to see the exact versions I was using.

 Create an .env file using .env.example as reference.
 You need your Twitch app id and secret, along with your Huggingface token if you use a gated model (like Llama 3).